 If you are seeking plum recipes I would recommend this delicious plum cake.
 I made the recipe after being lucky enough to gather many plums from a plum tree that would otherwise have gone to waste.
-Stewed Plums is an easy delicous dessert and Plum Crumble is lovely for a Sunday dinner pudding but I was looking for further plum recipe ideas.
+Stewed Plums is an easy delicious dessert and Plum Crumble is lovely for a Sunday dinner pudding – so I needed a Plum Cake for afternoon tea!

 This recipe for plum cake is a straightforward cake recipe made with fresh plums and with some ground almond in the mix too as almonds go so well with plums.
 Ideal for tea time or as a packed lunch treat!

 Plum Cake is a delicious tea time treat with the extra nutritional benefits of juicy plums.
 Easy to make too!

 There are many different types of plums.
 Wikipedia tells us that it may have been one of the forest fruits cultivated by humans.
 I tend to think of plums as very British and I tend to use locally harvested but the biggest producer of plums is China.

 Plums have many health properties.
 They are renowned for their fibre content – especially in their dried form as prunes.
 They are also high in vitamin C. They are low GI and are even said to lower cholesterol and blood sugar (but possibly not when eaten in a cake!)
 They are of course at their healthiest when eaten just as nature provided them.

 I also looked up why Christmas pudding is often called plum pudding and discovered it is because the Victorians used to call raisins plums.
 I guess it must be the association with dried fruit as in prunes being a bit like really large raisins (I am of course guessing here)